ahayman314/lru-cache/README.md

 lru_cache.clear();
 ```

+### Development
+For local development, use the included VSCode development container for a standardized environment.

 ### Design
 The 'get' and 'insert' operations both have O(1) time complexity by using an `std::list` and `std::unordered_map`.